OctopusButtons/demons-souls-trainer/README.md

 - **Discussions** area
 - **Issues** area

+When I ran the exe, both before and after running RPCS3 & Demon's Souls, nothing happened that I could perceive.

 # Virus Scan?
 For what it's worth, the packaged exe of the original looks clean in anti-virus.